shadowed1/Aurora/README.md

 ### Changelog:
 0.01: `Release` <br>
 0.02: `Removed .bashrc file and added append capability.
 Added check to make sure not to install anywhere but Borealis.
 Added uninstall and reinstall commands.
-Thanks to Saragon for the suggestions and teachimg me more about .bashrc.
+Thanks to Saragon for the suggestions and teachimg me more about .bashrc.` <br>
-To do: Broke dbus logic but significantly cleaned up scripts.`<br>

-debug an app:

-`export G_MESSAGES_DEBUG=all
-flatpak run com.brave.Browser`
-`xdg-desktop-portal-gtk &
-xdg-desktop-portal &`

 ### Acknowledgments
 - Saragon making great suggestions, educating me about .bashrc, improving readme, finding bugs, and working on making Steam shortcuts a reality: https://github.com/Saragon4005

-- Thanks to DennisLfromGA for finding bugs, making great suggestions, and fixing issues to running certain apps: https://github.com/DennisLfromGA
+- Thanks to DennisLfromGA for finding bugs, making great suggestions, and finding issues to running certain apps: https://github.com/DennisLfromGA